sammeyer2017/ThreaDNA/README.md

 ## Dependencies
 The program requires Python2 with the NumPy library.
 It was successfully tested on Linux and MacOS platforms, with versions of NumPy >= 1.6, and is more efficient on versions >=1.7.
 Computational requirements: the computation time and memory load are proportional to the analyzed sequence length and number of protein-bound nucleotides.
 For a single protein-DNA complex analyzed, the computation typically takes ~ 200 sec and < 1Gb RAM for a 10 Mb sequence.
+If your default Python version is incompatible with our scripts, you can change the line pythonexec="python2" at the beginning of the threadna script.

 ## Description of the input/output files
 To get help on command line options, use the command -h for each program/subprogram: e.g. threadna -h, threadna -c -h, ...